jsurrea/showcase-chirpy-easy-docs/README.md

 ## About

-`showcase-chirpy-easy-docs` is a GitHub Action-powered documentation setup that lets you build elegant documentation websites from Markdown — and publish them automatically using GitHub Pages.
+`showcase-chirpy-easy-docs` is a GitHub Action-powered documentation setup that lets you build elegant documentation sites from Markdown — and publish them automatically using GitHub Pages.

 It's powered by a customized streamlined version of the